zhw12/conceptEmbedding/README.md

 The usage of concatFiles.py is `python concatFiles.py input_dir output_file`.

 Since Segphrase parser uses square brackets to identify phrases in the segmented text, these brackets should be cleaned from input files to avoid misidentification.
+Besides, Segphrase will fail to automatically generate label if the dataset is too small.

 ## Output Format
 The output  consists of